QUICK-GCP-LAB/2-Minutes-Labs-Solutions/Get Started with Looker Challenge Lab/Get Started with Looker Challenge Lab.md

 * NOW FOLLOW [VIDEO'S]() INSTRUCTIONS

-* create a bar chart of the `top 3 event types based on the highest number of users`
+* Create a bar chart of the `top 3 event types based on the highest number of users`

 * Save your bar chart to a new dashboard named `User Events`